tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 First lets wrap our Main application with `AuthContextProvider` from `esw-ts` in `App.tsx` as shown below

+Copy the snippet within `return` statement from the following & update `App.tsx`.

 Typescript
 : @@snip [App.tsx](../../../../src/App.tsx) { #auth-context }

 Now, lets update the `Main.tsx` component in our frontend UI to have login functionality.

+Copy the full snippet shown below in `Main.tsx`.

 Typescript
 : @@snip [Main.tsx](../../../../src/components/Main.tsx) { #auth }